David William Lister Read: Biography

 Government had acquired the last of his properties and he left Tanzania for Zambia, and then South Africa, where he again tried his hand at farming, an interlude in his life that proved far from happy or satisfactory.
 Finally in 1979 he returned to Kenya to join Lima Limited as their Agricultural Consultant.

-Read is married and had one daughter.
+Read was married and had one daughter.
 He was a leading authority on the people of Eastern Africa, speaking several African dialects, but it was with the Maasai that he spent his formative years, and with whom he is most closely associated with.